Lithuanian Wars of Independence: War against the Bolsheviks

-As revolution broke out in Germany, the German government withdrew support for the Treaty of Brest-Litovsk, which had ceded Lithuania independence from Soviet Russia on November 5, 1918.
+As revolution broke out in Germany, the German government withdrew support for the Treaty of Brest-Litovsk, which had ceded Lithuania's independence from Soviet Russia on November 5, 1918.
 Meanwhile, the Soviet Russian government renounced the treaty on November 13.
 The Bolsheviks attempted to conquer Lithuania from the east as part of their global proletarian revolution.
-Elsewhere, the treaty of 1918 had also ceded independence to Armenia, Azerbaijan, and Georgia in the Near East, and Belarus and Ukraine in Eastern Europe.
-The Soviet Union attacked these nations as well.
+Elsewhere, the treaty had also ceded independence to Armenia, Azerbaijan, and Georgia in the Near East, and Belarus and Ukraine in Eastern Europe.
+Soviet Russia attacked these nations as well.
 But whereas they did fall, Lithuania and Poland would not.

 On December 8, 1918, a temporary revolutionary government in the capital city of Vilnius was formed, consisting solely of members of the Communist Party of Lithuania.
 Vincas Mickevičius-Kapsukas became its chairman.
-The following day a workers' soviet was formed and declared that it had taken control of Vilnius.
+The following day, a workers' soviet was formed and declared that it had taken control of Vilnius.
 However, Voldemaras' government and a Polish committee also declared their control of the city at the same time.
 The Germans finally abandoned Vilnius on December 31, 1918.
-On January 5, 1919 the Red Army took it and advanced further in the west.
-Local Polish paramilitary platoons led by general Władysław Wejtko fought the Red Army in Vilnius for five days; the Lithuanian government had left Vilnius along with the regular German Army.
-On January 1, 1919 local communists in the town of Šiauliai, about 200 kilometers west of Vilnius, rebelled and created a 1,000-man Samogitian Regiment; when the Red Army entered the town on January 15 Soviet power already existed there.
-On January 18 the Soviets and Germans signed a treaty and designated a demarcation line that barred Bolshevik forces from directly attacking Kaunas, Lithuania's second-largest city.
+On January 5, 1919, the Red Army took it and advanced further in the west.
+Local Polish paramilitary platoons led by General Władysław Wejtko fought the Red Army in Vilnius for five days; the Lithuanian government had left Vilnius along with the regular German Army.
+On January 1, 1919, local communists in the town of Šiauliai, about 200 kilometers west of Vilnius, rebelled and created a 1,000-man Samogitian Regiment; when the Red Army entered the town on January 15, Soviet power already existed there.
+On January 18, the Soviets and Germans signed a treaty and designated a demarcation line that barred Bolshevik forces from directly attacking Kaunas, Lithuania's second-largest city.
 The Red Army would need to attack through Alytus or Kėdainiai.

-German volunteers led by Rüdiger von der Goltz arrived in Lithuania, took up positions along the Hrodna–Kaišiadorys–Kaunas line, and helped the Lithuanian forces, commanded by Jonas Variakojis, to stop the Red Army advance near Kėdainiai.
+German volunteers led by Rüdiger von der Goltz arrived in Lithuania, took up positions along the Hrodna–Kaišiadorys–Kaunas line, and helped the Lithuanian forces, commanded by Lieutenant Colonel Jonas Variakojis, to stop the Red Army advance near Kėdainiai.
 On February 8, during a reconnaissance mission, the first Lithuanian soldier to die in the wars, Povilas Lukšys, was killed near Taučiūnai.
-On February 10 the joint forces captured Šėta and forced the Red Army to retreat.
+On February 10, the joint forces captured Šėta and forced the Red Army to retreat.
 The success of this operation lifted the Lithuanian army's morale.
 During the first half of February, the regiment of Saxon volunteers stationed between Kaišiadorys and Žiežmariai engaged in skirmishes on their line.
-A Germans joined in the latter part of the battle of Jieznas, which ultimately ended with a joint Lithuanian and Germany victory.
-After this setback the Bolshevik 7th Riflemen Regiment began to disintegrate, and many soldiers deserted.
-The regiment could have been completely destroyed, if the Germans had not refused to pursue the retreating units.
+The Germans joined in the latter part of the battle of Jieznas, which ultimately ended with a joint Lithuanian and German victory.
+After this setback, the Bolshevik 7th Riflemen Regiment began to disintegrate, and many soldiers deserted.
+The regiment could have been completely destroyed if the Germans had not refused to pursue the retreating units.